Skip to content

 Lido Bizzarro

-Polignano a Mare: Situated in Polignano a Mare, Lido Bizzarro is a stylish beach club offering sunbeds, umbrellas, and a relaxing atmosphere.
+Polignano a Mare: Situated in Polignano a Mare, Lido Bizarro is a stylish beach club offering sunbeds, umbrellas, and a relaxing atmosphere.
 It features a sandy beach, crystal-clear waters, and a seaside bar serving refreshing drinks and light snacks.

 Lido Bosco Verde – Gallipoli